-Sean Fergus Lamont is now the third most-capped Scotsman of all time.
-He took over as on-field captain during the second-half of Scotland's 0-28 loss to South Africa in the 2013 viagogo Autumn Test.
-Earlier Sean became the eighth Scot to reach the milestone of 75 or more caps when he appeared in the 2013 RBS 6 Nations Championship game against Wales at Murrayfield.
+Sean Fergus Lamont is now the second most-capped Scotsman of all time, surpassing Scott Murray in the all-time list when he played against Canada in Toronto in June 2014.
+Earlier that season he took over as on-field captain during the second-half of Scotland's 0-28 loss to South Africa in the 2013 viagogo Autumn Test.
+In a ten year international career to date Sean became the eighth Scot to reach the milestone of 75 or more caps when he appeared in the 2013 RBS 6 Nations Championship game against Wales at Murrayfield.
 He has scored 12 tries for Scotland through his ball-hunting and powerful running.

 The most recent of those was in Scotland’s 42-17 victory over Japan in the first match of the 2013 Autumn Tests, his fourth try of the year for the national team.

 Sean was named The Famous Grouse Scotland Player of the Season in 2007, the first out-and-out wing to win the prize in the award’s 11 seasons at that point.
 He went on to play in four of Scotland’s five matches in the 2007 Rugby World Cup, but a knee injury while he was playing for Northampton in November 2007 ruled him out of the 2008 RBS 6 Nations Championship.